 You could also consider investing in a bobble, a filtered water bottle that you can refill over and over, instead of constantly shelling out money for bottled water. bobbles are great for the environment, too; using one bobble for two months equates to using 300 single-use water bottles!

 2. Get a part-time job

 Getting a job isn’t just good for bulking up your resume; it can also help you put some extra money in your pocket during the semester.
 Do some research to find out if your university is offering any on-campus, part-time student jobs, like in the student union, in the library or at the campus bookstore, and check out the restaurants around campus as well.

 Odd jobs here and there such as babysitting can also be a good option.
-“I asked my sorority sisters for any babysitting families they wanted to ditch for a night or two,” says Kirsten Ballard, a senior at UNC-Chapel Hill.
+“I asked my sorority sisters for any babysitting families they wanted to ditch for a night or two,” says Kirsten Ballard, a recent graduate of UNC-Chapel Hill.
 If you work a part-time job that pays $10 an hour for 10 hours a week, you could earn an extra $600 by March!

 3. Keep your money out of sight

 You’re being careful with your money and watching what you spend, when all of a sudden you come across a pair of heels that you just can’t resist—and your credit card is within your reach.
 We know it can be incredibly hard to make good financial decisions when it’s so easy to whip out a card to pay for a meal or online shop.
 We suggest keeping your card out of sight so that you won’t be tempted and only withdrawing enough cash for what you need for the week or month.